PAS offers information to prisoners, to those within the prison sector, and responds to Government Consultations.

 Prisoners can contact us by telephone on our Advice Line, by letter or at one of our regular Outreach Clinics.

 PAS’ telephone Advice Line is run by caseworkers three days a week.
 Our telephone number is globally cleared within all prisons throughout England and Wales.
 Please note: In order to assist a prisoner, we need to be contacted by them directly before we can discuss matters with family members.

 Monday, Wednesday and Friday.

-PAS runs a letter clinic for written enquiries.
+PAS runs Letters Clinics for written enquiries.

 Prisoners’ Advice Service

 1. In order to assist a prisoner, we need to be contacted by them directly before we can discuss matters with family members.